necrotxilok/previous.js/README.md

 ## About the author

 Hi, I'm necro_txilok.
-This project was made with love to demostrate the real power of HTML5 without using top trending technologies like React, Angular, VUE and many others which sometimes try to convince web developers they are the only way to create awesome websites or web applications.
+This project was made with love to demostrate the real power of HTML5 without using top trending technologies like React, Angular, Vue and many others which sometimes try to convince web developers they are the only way to create awesome websites or web applications.

 You can visit other of my GitHub projects [here](https://necrotxilok.github.io/).